 If life is a fragile and ever-elusive thing, these two really made an effort to seize it for all it’s worth.

 Once you’re done touring the home, you’re released onto the premises on your own.
 You can spend as much time as you like here.
-There’s a random rubbish statue thins in the ground, a lovely lookout adorned with–you guessed it–an egg.
-There’s a backyard and pool area with big lips as couches and a random phone booth.
+There’s a lookout adorned with–you guessed it–an egg.
+There’s also a backyard, pool area, big lips as couches and a random phone booth.
 There’s also a movie you can watch in a separate screening area.
-It’s all very entertaining, and Dali puts you in a playful mood.
+It’s all meant to entertain you, and Dalí puts you in a playful mood.
 Once you’re done, stop by the local village for lunch or dinner before ending your Day of Dalí.

-At the end of the day, this was one of the most peaceful places I’ve ever visited, and it gave me valuable insight into a man that so few understand.
+This was one of the most peaceful places I’ve ever visited, and it gave me valuable insight into a man that so few understand.
 Salvador Dali pushed the boundaries of art and invention, encouraging us to make the most of our time and creativity.
-If you are a fan of Salvador Dali, or of art and nature in general, then you can’t leave Barcelona without making a visit to Cadaqués.
+If you are a fan of Salvador Dalí, or of art and nature in general, then you can’t leave Barcelona without making a visit to Cadaqués.
 It’s a must-see!
 Till next time, safe travels.